-On October 29, E2DRIVER held a presentation at the online event Sustainable Places 2020 together with three other sister projects – SPEEDIER, SMEmPower and innoveas.
-The event addressed the challenges of increasing energy efficiency in SMEs and offered a platform for the four EU projects to present their solutions to overcoming these barriers and highlight their achievements so far.
+On October 29, 2020, E2DRIVER held a presentation at the online event Sustainable Places 2020 together with three other sister projects – SPEEDIER, SMEmPower and innoveas.
+The event addressed the challenge of low energy efficiency in SMEs and offered a platform for the four EU projects to present their solutions and highlight their achievements so far.

 The session was divided in four main parts: